Chapter 15 Introduction to PowerPoint

 The Home tab – Paragraph group is similar to Word.
 Bullets or numbers can be added to the text (Figure 5).
 Content can be aligned.
 Text direction can be changed.
 The following sections will discuss these features.

 The Title and Content slide layout is both the default and the overwhelming most popular slide layout for most slides in a presentation.
-Presentations are more interesting key words or phrases are bulleted or numbered on the slide, instead of writing complete sentences.
+Presentations are more interesting if just key words or phrases are bulleted or numbered on the slide, instead of writing complete sentences.
 Using different types of slides can also add interest to the presentation.

 Image showing the paragraph group on the home tab